una-ada/anarchy.website/supplements/pronouns.md

 [^10]:  Yes, the original contains a $\TeX$ pun.
 Yes, the formatting isn't
         entirely correct here, this document is not written entirely in
         $\LaTeX$ and is using MathJax to approximate the original (which is probably also why these logos are italicized, they should not be).
+But at least I managed to recreate it to some extent, get fucked [John Williams][12].

 [^11]:  🙄.